 - If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for non-participating providers. - Like all Medicare health plans, we cover everything that Original Medicare covers.
 For some of these benefits, you pay more in our plan than you would in Original Medicare.
 For others, you pay less.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2021 Handbook.
+(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2022 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.). - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
+TTY users should call 1-877-486-2048). - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
 However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
-If Medicare adds coverage for any services during 2021, either Medicare or our plan will cover those services. - If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill. - o Diagnosis of Chronic Heart Failure. - o Diagnosis of Chronic Kidney disease when in stage 3 or 4, - o End Stage Renal disease, - o Diabetes with an A1C higher than 7 - o Morbid Obesity with a BMI greater than 30 and with one or more comorbidity or when under consideration for bariatric procedure - Recommended in partnership with the Member, Member's physician or Case Manager - Please go to the "Special Supplemental Benefits for the Chronically Ill" row in the below Medical Benefits Chart for further detail.
+If Medicare adds coverage for any services during 2022, either Medicare or our plan will cover those services. - If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill. - o Neuropathy, wound care, or other circulatory disease - Please go to the "Special Supplemental Benefits for the Chronically Ill" or "Podiatry Services" row in the below Medical Benefits Chart for further detail.